neelriyer/neelriyer.github.io/_posts/2021-01-03-Album-Art-Cover-Wallpaper.md

 <!-- <div style="text-align: center"><img src="/images/album_art/created_wallpaper.jpg" width="500" /></div> -->

 It looks good!
 Now I just need to get this script to automatically update.
-But that's for another weekend.
+But that's for another evening.

 The full code for this can be found on [Github](https://github.com/spiyer99/album_artwork)